 This annual celebration on the green at Mashpee Commons pays homage to all things fall.
 Peruse 50 unique artisan and vendor booths, while enjoying live entertainment and craft beverages in the Biergarten.
 From harvest-time classics like pumpkin decorating to fairground favorites like face painting and food trucks, there is something for everyone.

 Does sipping wine while reveling in Americana bluegrass and folk music sound like a good time?
 Then this music festival will be your perfect autumn day.
-The boot-stomping fun at Truro Vineyards showcases American Roots live music from such performers as Yarn, The Dirty Grass Players, The Wolff Sisters and Monica Rizzio.
+The boot-stomping fun at Truro Vineyards showcases American Roots live music from such performers as Bronwyn Keith-Hynes, The Cody Sisters, Rucksack Revolution and Monica Rizzio’s Roundup.
 Bring a beach chair or blanket to enjoy the show; the Crush Pad Food Truck, Truro Vineyards libations and Lewis Bros Ice Cream will be available on site.
 Advance tickets are required - and the show is rain or shine!

 This pumpkin patch is like nothing you’ve ever experienced...it’s made entirely out of glass.
 Peruse beautiful, handblown glass pumpkins in a sea of autumn hues at the Sandwich Glass Museum, each one expertly created by local and national artisans.
 All of the unique pumpkins on display are available for purchase; the perfect way to spice up your fall décor!